jerhon/developer-notes/docs/linux/user-management.md

 ## Add user to group
-* wheel = similar administrator in linux world the user has access to su and sudo
+* wheel = similar administrator in linux world the user has access to sudo
 * docker = the group to manage docker and containers

 ```bash